valeriecodes/advent-of-code/README.md

 # Advent of Code

-These are solutions to Advent of Code problems.
-I'll avoid posting any for this year until after the 25th. http://adventofcode.com/
+These are solutions to Advent of Code problems. http://adventofcode.com/